 In a surprise and inconceivably 100 percent real move, Adult Swim dropped the Season 3 premiere on April Fool’s Day as some sort of looping live stream, but if you still want to catch it, you’ll have to check here.
 Nathan Fillion guest starred as a Gromflomite prison guard, and the network promises new episodes this summer.

-The Galactic Federation Controls Earth at the Start of Season 3
+The Galactic Federation Controls Earth When Season 3 Starts

 And on March 16, the nearly inscrutable Rick and Morty Rickstaverse Instagram account revealed an expansion to its bizarre point-and-click adventure that now allows you to explore various changes that have happened on Earth via individual Instagram panels.
 Tourism shops sell F- and I-shirts in addition to T-shirts in order to suit all body types, Summer is fretfully eating soup in a Whole Foods knock-off, and the Smith family is adjusting to life at home under Gromflomite occupation.
 There are armed Gromflomites atop buildings, the Devil has some sort of deal with the Gromflomite Prison General (see below), and Morty’s permanent crush Jessica is now dating some buff alien.

 Mr. Poopybutthole starred in a YouTube video that released only two days after the Season 2 finale aired.
 After a scuffle with a pizza delivery man, he writhes on the floor a bit and breaks the fourth wall enough to tell the viewer that they can “tune into Rick and Morty Season 3 — in like — a year and a half … or longer!”
-That would put the expected release date on April 6, 2017 … or longer.
-Even if Season 3, Episode 1 aired Sunday, April 30, Mr. Poopybutthole’s premonition would still technically be true, so we still have quite a bit of time for his prophecy to be fulfilled.
+That put the expected release date on April 6, 2017 … or longer.
+And, as we all know, the first episode of Season 3 aired on April 1, 2017, which basically makes Mr. Poopybutthole something of an oracle.

 Note: The GalacticFederation.com viral site includes a “live” video feed of Mr. P’s current whereabouts, and he’s in that same living room petting his cat.
 You can also explore his house yourself in the Rickstaverse.